 Warby Parker lays out the expected turnaround time for a variety of products, including processing and handling time.
 The policy clearly states the number of business days a customer should expect to wait before receiving a product.

-Since the required processing time is different, being upfront about this in the policy will help minimize unnecessary support requests about “late” or “delayed” orders.
+Since the required order processing time is different, being upfront about this in the policy will help minimize unnecessary support requests about “late” or “delayed” orders.

 Warby Parker markets itself as a more convenient alternative to visiting an optometrist or brick-and-mortar store.
 That’s why their free shipping and returns policy is plastered front and center not just on their dedicated policy page, but on their homepage, product pages, and shopping carts.